Corporate deli hamper

 Lead time tracks the food, not just the print.
 A shelf-stable honey or coffee line can be labelled and dispatched inside three weeks.
 A jar that needs a fresh fill, or a short-dated item timed to a launch, adds days at the producer's end.
 We map that against your event date before you commit.

-Minimum order is low for shelf-stable lines, so a pilot of 30 to 50 branded jars is viable before a full campaign.
+Minimum order is low for shelf-stable lines, so a pilot of 30 to 50 branded hampers is viable before a full campaign.
 That lets you test a label and a flavour with a small recipient list before scaling the artwork across a larger run.

-Promotional food packaging by sector and use-case
+Corporate deli hampers by sector and use-case

-Matching personalised food gift formats to the buyer
+Matching deli hamper formats to the buyer

 An events team leans to a 40g honey or coffee pot that ships flat by the thousand and is edible on the day.
 A posted thank-you leans to a 227g jam jar in a pulp insert that survives a courier.
 A conference welcome leans to a 100g coffee pack that clears a letterbox flat.
 A sustainability-led brand leans to a kerbside-recyclable glass jar over a laminated pouch.
 The table sets each use-case against the grocery item that fits it.